Jackson-Brooks/agora/README.md

-# agora
-An asynchronous multi-agent simulation that models philosophical convergence in a 5D vector space using Gemini-3-Flash.
-Features real-time ideological drift tracking and high-dimensional visualization via PCA.

 # The Existential Agora: Multi-Agent Philosophical Convergence

 An asynchronous multi-agent simulation that models ideological drift and philosophical convergence within a 5D vector space.
 Using the Gemini-3-Flash API, autonomous agents engage in debates on the nature of meaning, updating their core beliefs based on the mathematical principles of linear interpolation and resistance-based entrenchment.